rdevaul/yapCAD/README.rst

 “rounded corners,” with the actual span of the arc calculated after tangent lines are drawn.

-The ``Polygon`` class supports boolean opearations, as described below, and also supports the ``grow()`` operation that makes generating a derived figure that is bigger by a fixed amount easy.
+The ``Polygon`` class supports boolean operations, as described below, and also supports the ``grow()`` operation that makes generating a derived figure that is bigger by a fixed amount easy.
 This grow feature is very useful for many engineering operations, such as creating an